Wcbtfi/Apache-Trafficserver-Server/admin-guide/files/remap.config.en.rst

        "deep linking protection", where target URLs are only accessible when the Referer header is set to a URL that is allowed to link to the target.

-    -  ``reverse_map`` --translates the URL in origin server redirect responses to point to the Traffic Server.
+    -  ``reverse_map`` -- translates the URL in origin server redirect responses to point to the Traffic Server.

-    -  ``redirect`` --redirects HTTP requests permanently without having to contact the origin server.
+    -  ``redirect`` -- redirects HTTP requests permanently without having to contact the origin server.
 Permanent redirects notify the browser of the URL change (by returning an HTTP status code 301) so that the browser can update bookmarks.